OCA/bank-payment-alternative/account_payment_sepa_base/README.rst

 This module depends on :

--  account_payment_order
+-  account_payment_batch_oca

-This module is part of the OCA/bank-payment suite.
+This module is part of the OCA/bank-payment-alternative suite.

 Configuration
 =============